 Guidance on studying at university

 Dr Sarah Ivory is a lecturer at the University of Edinburgh Business School who has created a video channel covering topics that will help students studying at university.
-The three current videos include how to focus on pre-recorded lecture, the purpose of university, failure as learning and more.
+The four current videos include how to focus on pre-recorded lecture, the purpose of university, failure as learning and more.

 The lectures are freely available under a Creative Commons license on the University’s media platform Media Hopper Create where they can be viewed, downloaded, or embedded into other webpages.
 The lectures also includes downloadable caption transcripts.